Board of Directors

 Michael is an active outdoorsman, a former arborist and river guide, and a New York Yankees fan.
 He is inspired and motivated by sharing his love of nature and the outdoors with his five-year-old daughter, Theresa.

-He is a past Chairman of the Forest Stewardship Council (US), the Society for the Protection of NH Forests, and Strawberry Banke Museum.
-He served the NH Charitable Foundation as trustee, treasurer and finally vice chair until June 2010.
+He is a past chairman of the Society for the Protection of New Hampshire Forests, The Forest Stewardship Council (U.S.), the Hardwood Manufacturers Associations, the American Hardwood Export Council, the Cottonwood Gulch Foundation (New Mexico) and Strawbery Banke Museum (New Hampshire).
+He served the New Hampshire Charitable Foundation as trustee, treasurer and vice chair until June 2010.

-Educated at Phillips Andover, Trinity College and the University of Edinburgh, Scotland, he lives in Portsmouth, NH and is married to Priscilla Stevens French.
+Educated at Phillips Andover, Trinity College and the University of Edinburgh, Scotland, he lives in Portsmouth, New Hampshire and is married to Priscilla Stevens French.
 They have three children.

 Peter Hausmann is the former chair of the Land Trust Alliance and currently serves as chair of the Natural Lands Trust, the largest regional land trust in the Delaware Valley.
 He is a former board member of The Nature Conservancy in Pennsylvania and was chair of its real estate committee for over a decade.
 Previously, Peter was on the board of the Pennsylvania Environmental Council, the Green Space Alliance and 10,000 Friends of Pennsylvania.
 He was a founding trustee of the Willistown Conservation Trust.
 He also is a principal in a not-for-profit organization that has successfully purchased and resold over $80 million of land to conservation buyers in the Willistown area.